-Pretty Little Liars: Original Sin Differs From the First - E!
+How Pretty Little Liars: Original Sin Differs From the First - E!
 Online

 "We love the idea that Rosewood exists," Aguirre-Sacasa said.
 "We reference it.
 There are Easter eggs throughout the season."

+Aguirre-Sacasa also confirmed that the show will feature a new version of the mysterious, fiendish character of "A," a hallmark of the PLL franchise.
+Shows may come and go, but mean girls never die.

 For diehard PLL fan Madison, the reboot is a responsibility she took very seriously.
 "My reaction was one of a fan, which was: What are they doing with it, though?" she recalled.
 "I quickly realized that it's not a reboot of the original, it's a reimagination of what worked so well and what people loved, but we're leaning into the horror and the mystery of it all."

-Madison also said: "It would be so special to have the original Liars on."
+But she isn't ruling out a cameo from an original Liar, adding, "It would be so special to have the original Liars on."

-Aguirre-Sacasa confirmed that the show will feature a new version of the mysterious, fiendish character of "A," a hallmark of the PLL franchise.

 Pretty Little Liars: Original Sin is scheduled to premiere this summer.